sayanarijit/sayanarijit.github.io/src/site/blog/index.md

 I started this blog on August 31, 2026.

-You are welcome to read them if you find it interesting, though it's more of a public personal-reference thing.
+You are welcome to read it if you find it interesting, though it's more of a public personal-reference thing.

 [Here's a detailed post on why this blog exists](./hello-world).

 If it somehow ends up influencing your life in a positive way, that's intentional.
 If the influence is negative, that's unintentional.
 Please do feel free to [hit me up](/) either way.

 There's also an [RSS feed](/blog/feed.xml) you can subscribe to.

+## Posts

 <ul class="post-list">
 {% for post in pagination.items %}